robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 ## Variable Declaration

-Before you use a variable in a JavaScript program, you must create it, we call this declaring a variable.
+Before you use a variable in a JavaScript program, you must create or define variable, we call this declaring a variable.

 we can Declare a JavaScript Variable using `var` or \`let\` :